galaxyproject/galaxy-hub/src/news/2021-04-galaxy-update/index.md

 By [Wendi Bacon](https://training.galaxyproject.org/training-material/hall-of-fame/nomadscientist/)

-Fully process single cell data, remove low quality cells, reduce the many dimensions of data that make it difficult to work with, and ultimately define clusters and find biological meaning and insights!
+Fully process single-cell data, remove low quality cells, reduce the many dimensions of data that make it difficult to work with, and ultimately define clusters and find biological meaning and insights!

 <img class="card-img-bottom" src="gtn-single-cell.jpg" alt="Figure 12: Appearance is everything" />
 </div>